theforeman/obal/README.md

 ### lint

 This action runs `rpmlint` on a spec file and reports the results.

+### nightly

+Build a nightly version of a package.
+This typically uses unreleased sources taken from a git repository.

+### source

+Setup sources for a package

+When using git annex we only store a reference to a the actual source.
+This command retrieves the sources from the remote.
+These are usually tarballs or gems.

 #### Updating a Package from Upstream